netxms/netxms-doc/admin/event-processing.rst

    * - Terminated
      - Inactive alarm.
 When problem is solved, network administrator can terminate alarm.
-This will remove alarm from active alarms list and it will not be seen in console, but alarm record will remain in database.
+This will remove alarm from active alarms list and it will not be seen in Management Client, but alarm record will remain in database.

 There are 2 types of alarm state flows: strict and not strict.
 This option can